Hefker

 Hefker (הפקר) is ownerless property under rabbinic law.
-While some property is intrinsically ownerless, ordinary property can be made ownerless by the formal renunciation of its owner or by judicial action (as shown in Gittin 36b).
+While some property is intrinsically ownerless, especially during shmita, ordinary property can also be made formally ownerless by written or express renunciation of its owner or by judicial action (as shown in Gittin 36b).
 Even absent such an action, property will become ownerless if the owner was a convert to Judaism who dies without Jewish heirs (as seen in Bava Batra 149a).

-Hefker re-emerged in the early 20th century as a symbol in European Hebrew and Yiddish literature.
+Hefker re-emerged in the early 20th century as a central symbol of social justice in European Hebrew and Yiddish literature.

 Types of hefker

 Intrinsic hefker

-One kind of property such as seas, rivers, and deserts, appears to be intrinsically ownerless and thus gets categorized as naturally hefḳer.
+One kind of property such as seas, rivers, and deserts, appears to be intrinsically ownerless and thus gets categorized as hefḳer.
 Similarly, hefker includes the trees of the forest, fish in the sea, and birds of the wilderness.
 This legal presupposition can be seen in the Jewish law code Shulchan Aruch (Ḥoshen Mishpaṭ, 273–274, with the gloss by Moses Isserles).
 This natural ownerless quality is reflected in a sugya (passage) from the Talmud, a foundational text for rabbinic law, that attributes ten ancient laws to Joshua upon entering Canaan (see Bava Kamma 81a).

 The ownerless aspect of natural formations only applies to the property claims of Jews, or Christians, but not necessarily to kings and royalty, who exercise sovereign control of lakes, forests, and the like.